Optimal multiple change-point detection for high-dimensional data: Discussion

 \subsection{Noise distribution for multivariate change-point detection}

-\paragraph{Comparison between Gaussian and sub-Gaussian rates.} In this work, we have studied two types of noise distribution: Gaussian (\Cref{sec:multi_scale_change_point_estimation_in_gaussian_noise}) and general sub-Gaussian distributions (\Cref{sec:multi_scale_change_point_estimation_in_sub_gaussian_noise}) without further knowledge on the distribution functions.
+\paragraph*{Comparison between Gaussian and sub-Gaussian rates.} In this work, we have studied two types of noise distribution: Gaussian (\Cref{sec:multi_scale_change_point_estimation_in_gaussian_noise}) and general sub-Gaussian distributions (\Cref{sec:multi_scale_change_point_estimation_in_sub_gaussian_noise}) without further knowledge on the distribution functions.
 Since the Gaussian setting is a specific instance of the sub-Gaussian setting, it is clear that the minimax lower bounds from \Cref{sec:lower} apply in both settings.
 As described in the previous subsection, the performances in the sub-Gaussian case almost match those in the Gaussian setting except for $s_k$ slightly lower but close to $\sqrt{p \log(en/r_k)}$.
 Indeed, in that regime, Berk-Jones or Higher-Criticism type statistics heavily rely on the probability distribution function of the noise, which is not available in the general sub-Gaussian case.
 Still, we could slightly improve the sub-Gaussian rates if we further assume that the noise components are identically distributed with common CDF $F$. \begin{itemize} \item If $F$ is known (know noise distribution), then one may adapt Berk-Jones test by replacing $\bar \Phi(x)$ in Equation~\eqref{eq:def_berk_jones} by $F(-x) + (1 - F(x))$.
 This would allow us to recover the exact same detection condition as in the Gaussian setting. \item If $F$ is unknown and if there are not too many change-points, one could hope to estimate the quantiles of the CUSUM statistic at each scale $r$ and plug them into a Berk-Jones statistics.
 This goes however beyond the scope of this paper. \end{itemize}

-\paragraph{Unknown variance or more general variance matrix} We assumed throughout the manuscript that the variance $\sigma^2$ is known.
-Whereas the partial norm test only requires the knowledge of an upper bound on $\sigma$, the dense statistic $\Psi_{l,r}^{(d)}$ requires the exact knowledge of the variance.
+\paragraph*{Unknown variance or more general variance matrix.} We assumed in the sparse multivariate sections that the variance $\sigma^2$ is known.
+Whereas the partial norm test only requires the knowledge of an upper bound on $\sigma$, the dense statistic $\Psi_{l,r}^{(\mathrm{d})}$ requires the exact knowledge of the variance.
 As soon as there are not too many change-points, it is possible to roughly estimate $\sigma$ and therefore accommodate the partial norm test with an unknown variance.
 In contrast, the dense statistics needs to be replaced by a $U$-statistics.
 Consider any even positive integer $r$ and define

 where $\widetilde{\bC}_{l,r}(Y)$ and $\widetilde{\bC}'_{l,r}(Y)$ are independent.
 If there is one change-point at position $l$ and no other change-points in $(l-r,l+r)$, then these statistics are identically distributed and we consider $\widetilde{\Psi}_{l,r}^{''\mathrm{(d)}} = \langle \widetilde{\bC}_{l,r}(Y), \widetilde{\bC}_{l,r}'(Y)\rangle$ whose expectation is null when there are no change-points in the segment.
 As a consequence, $\widetilde{\Psi}_{l,r}^{''\mathrm{(d)}}$ does not require the knowledge of $\sigma$; only an upper bound of $\sigma$ is required to calibrate the corresponding test.
 Such a $U$-statistics has already been introduced in~\cite{wang2019inference} and analyzed in an asymptotic setting.
 Unfortunately, since we can only consider even $r$, this precludes us to detecting change-points that are very close together with $r_k=1$.